The Absorbent Mind

-Natural lighting, soft colors, and uncluttered spaces.
+They are intentionally prepared with natural lighting, soft colors, and uncluttered spaces.

 Dr. Maria Montessori believed that no human being is educated by another person.
-They must do it by themself, or it will never be done.
+They must do it themselves or it will never be done.
 She believed that the goal of early childhood education should not be to fill the child with facts but rather to cultivate the child’s own natural desire to learn.
-In the Montessori classroom, this objective is approached in two ways; first by allowing each child to experience the excitement of learning by their own choice rather than by being forced; and second, by helping the child perfect their natural tools for learning so that the child’s abilities will be maximized for future learning situations.
-The outcome a is well-rounded and happy child, whose balanced development has been supported by responsive, individualized attention, and who interacts positively with the environment, copes with frustrations, and learns easily.
+In the Montessori classroom, this objective is approached in two ways; first by allowing each child to experience the excitement of learning by their own choice rather than by force; and second, by helping the child perfect their natural tools for learning so that the child’s abilities will be maximized for future learning situations.
+The outcome is a is well-rounded and happy child, whose balanced development has been supported by responsive, individualized attention, and who interacts positively with the environment, copes with frustrations, and learns easily.

-5-day (Full Day): Monday - Friday, 8:30am - 3:15 pm
+Full Day: Monday - Friday, 8:30 am - 3:15 pm

 Extended Day: Monday - Friday, 7:30 am - 6:00 pm